 Ships which were sailing in British coastal waters filled in crew lists every six months, recording all the crew who had sailed on the ship during that time.
 These documents are often headed account of crew.
 At least some of these lists were made up from temporary records which were held on the ship.
 They were not usually signed by the crew members.

 Ships which made any voyage outside British coastal waters completed a crew agreement for that voyage only.
 This was a legal agreement between the seafarer and the ship’s owners.
 Seafarers signed on at the start of the voyage and also on or off (or deserted) at ports where the ship touched.
 Entries in these documents were usually signed by the seafarers themselves.

 Where a vessel sailed mostly in British waters but made occasional foreign-going trips, there may be both lists and agreements for the same period.

 We mostly use the term 'Crew List' because it is shorter and clearer, it irritates pedants, and would mess up CLIP's acronym if we didn't.

 Agreements for foreign-going ships included sections to record disciplinary matters - for example, where seafarers deserted or were dismissed.
 There are also official logs which record similar details and also events such as accidents and wrecks.
-These official logs do not include day-to-day journals of the working of the ship and they do not survive (if they ever existed) for many voyages - presumably the uneventful ones.
+These official logs do not include day-to-day journals of the working of the ship (except for some pre-1861) and they do not survive (if they ever existed) for many voyages - presumably the uneventful ones.
 However, since the events that are recorded are sometimes dramatic and are described at the time in the master’s own words, where they exist they make fascinating reading.

 A large percentage of all the documents are now stored at the Maritime History Archive (MHA) in Newfoundland.
-They have a superb site, called More than a list of crew which is highly recommended.
+They have a superb site More than a list of crew which is highly recommended.
 It would be superfluous for us to try to emulate it here - it will tell you all you want to know.